The Odd Couple (play): 1975 ABC cartoon

 In the fall of 1975, ABC aired a cartoon version of the play entitled The Oddball Couple, produced by Paramount and DePatie-Freleng Enterprises.
 The roles were played by a neat cat named Spiffy and a sloppy dog named Fleabag.
 Unlike every live-action incarnation of Neil Simon's work, the pair's jobs were reversed.
 The neat cat was a writer, while the sloppy dog was a photographer.

 1982–1983 ABC sitcom

 In 1982, ABC aired a new version of the series, entitled The New Odd Couple.
 Produced by Garry Marshall, the premise of the new version has two black actors, Ron Glass as Felix and Demond Wilson as Oscar.
+Several scripts were recycled from the original series.
 The New York Times reviewer noted: "What may be surprising is how little the spine of the show has changed.
 The dialogue has been updated a little, but the plots are essentially the same.
 The New Odd Couple bounces along nicely.
 It adds nothing new to the craft of situation comedy, but it does provide employment and a good showcase for talented black actors, who generally don't have an easy time of it on television these days."
 This new version was not successful and was canceled after just 13 episodes.